briandrum/codes.forchagrin.com/_chapters/chapter-1161-subdivision-regulations.md

-4. _(d)_ **Schedule of Fees, Charges and Expenses.** Council shall establish a schedule of fees, charges and expenses, and a collection procedure for same, and other matters pertaining to these Regulations, as stated in Section 1109.08.
+4. _(d)_ **Schedule of Fees, Charges and Expenses.** Council shall establish a schedule of fees, charges and expenses, and a collection procedure for same, and other matters pertaining to these Regulations, as stated in [Section 1109.08][].
 The schedule of fees shall be posted in the office of Village Clerk and may be altered or amended only by Council.
 Until all applicable fees, charges and expenses have been paid in full, no action shall be taken on any application or appeal.